Behnam-sn/Castle-Docusaurus/docs/web/soap.md

 Version 1.1 of the specification was published as a W3C Note on 8 May 2000.
 Since version 1.1 did not reach W3C Recommendation status, it can not be considered a "web standard" either.

-Version 1.2 of the specification, however, became a W3C recommendation on June 24, 2003.
+Version 1.2 of the specification however, became a W3C recommendation on June 24, 2003.
 SOAP originally stood for "Simple Object Access Protocol" but version 1.2 of the standard dropped this acronym.

 The SOAP specification was maintained by the XML Protocol Working Group of the World Wide Web Consortium until the group was closed 10 July 2009.